jay-shenoy/LBM_everywhere/README.md

 I have also done isothermal , non-isothermal VP-LBM where bounce back on obstacle(no slip BC or in general dirichlet BC) can be avoided using external force.
 There is alternate to bounce back BC which is counter slip , it can even handle non-linear robin BC (radiation BC).
 I have also written codes for this as well

-## Recently I have been applied LB models for climate studies during my doctoral research
+## Currently I have been applying LB models for climate studies during my doctoral research

 ## Can LBM do turbulent flows or turbulence modelling ?